Independent Water Commission’s call for evidence opens today

 In October 2024, the UK government and Welsh Government announced an independent commission into the water sector and its regulation, chaired by Sir Jon Cunliffe.

-Today (27 February 2025), the Independent Water Commission will publish a call for evidence, which will set out the current issues in the sector and areas for potential change that the commission wishes to explore.
+The Independent Water Commission has published a call for evidence, opening 27 February 2025, which will set out the current issues in the sector and areas for potential change that the commission wishes to explore.
 This call for evidence will inform the recommendations the commission makes to the UK and Welsh governments in June 2025.

 As set out in the commission’s terms of reference, the commission is tasked to make recommendations to ensure that the water sector works for customers and the environment.
 This includes by ensuring that: